 When addiction strikes a family, decisions need to be made quickly and they need to be the right decisions.
 In these challenging moments, it’s very hard for families to know what to do.

-At Feinberg Consulting, our Feinberg Addiction Services team uses their decades of experience to design recovery plans that are customized for each family’s unique situation.
+At Feinberg Consulting, our Addiction & Mental Health Services team uses their decades of experience to design recovery plans that are customized for each family’s unique situation.
 We act as a quarterback that guides families toward the best treatment options for their loved ones, coordinating interventions, rehabilitations and the post-rehab process.

 Our team personally vets each of our dozens of recovery providers to not only ensure the highest quality of care, but to also understand the strengths of each program so we can place our clients according to their exact needs.
 It’s this family-based, individualized approach that offers the best chance at a long-term recovery, allowing addicts and their families to see the way out from the depths of addiction.